sciruiz/sciruiz/README.md

 **Bioinformatician and Evolutionary Biologist.**

 ## About Me
 I am a researcher fascinated by how organisms sense and perceive their environment.
 Eukarya enthusiast!
 I hold a MSc.
 Bioinformatics from the University of Bristol (2023/24), graduated with distinction, and a BSc.
 Biology from the Cayetano Heredia Peruvian University.
-I am eager to contribute to the development of workflows for next-generation sequencing (NGS) and large-scale analyses, with a focus on their downstream applications in evolutionary biology.
+I am eager to contribute in workflows development for next-generation sequencing and large-scale sequences analyses, with a focus on their downstream applications in evolutionary biology.

 ## Relevant experience:
 * Designed and implemented a bioinformatics workflow to extract genes of interest from Illumina sequencing data in a Unix environment, to  facilitate gene extraction from molluscs genomes (see more in this [GitHub Repository](https://github.com/sciruiz/euk-illumina-gene-extraction-pipeline)).